 At present, I am working on a collaborative research project on the temporal experience and phenomenology of novel reading during COVID-19 'lockdown'.
 In this project, Christina Lupton (English, Copenhagen) and I will undertake comparative analysis of attitudes to reading and its time demands in the UK and Denmark.
-The project has received funding from the Carlsberg Foundation in Denmark.
-Planned outcomes of the project include a joint article on the experience of fiction reading during COVID-19 lockdowns, a co-edited special issue on the phenomenology of reading in the twenty-first century, a major international conference, and a future single-authored monograph on the phenomenology of contemporary reading, central to which will be the study of time in the fiction of Ali Smith.
+The project has received funding from the Carlsberg Foundation in Denmark, and we are currently writing a monograph for Oxford University Press.

 I received my MA and PhD in English from the University of St Andrews and my MSt in English Language and Literature (1900-Present) from the University of Oxford.

 I joined the University in 2012 and became a Senior Lecturer in 2018.

 I currently serve as Secretary of University English.

 - The Novel and Narrative Theory

 - Reading and Readers

 At undergraduate level, I coordinate the Level 6 module ‘Time, Temporality, Contemporary Fiction’, as well as the Level 4 module ‘Unpacking Texts: Introducing Critical Theory’.
 I also teach on the team-taught unit ‘Body Politics’ and supervise Level 6 dissertations.